Altier-Tech/echo-tunes/README.md

 6. Say "Stop" to stop playing music
 7. Say "Next Song" to play the next song
 8. Say "Previous Song" to play the previous song
-9. Say "Search" to search for a song
+9. Say "Play Song <Song Name>" to search for a song
 10. Say "Exit" to close the application

 ## Contributing